-- Let the chicken rest for at least 5 minutes before you cut it or all the juices will come running right out and you won’t get to savor them with every bite!
-This is what your mama was talking about when she said patience is a virtue!
+- Let the chicken rest for at least 5 minutes before you cut it or all the juices will come running right out and you won't get to savor them with every bite!
+This is what your mama was talking about when she said patience is a virtue.

 HOW TO STORE CHICKEN BREAST

-Whenever you go to the effort to make a batch of chicken breast, I highly suggest doubling and freezing to make meal prep easier and faster in the future.
+Whenever you go to the effort to make a batch of chicken breast, we highly suggest doubling and freezing to make meal prep easier and faster in the future.
 Once cooked, you can prep several meals at once and store in the fridge for several days.
 If you love a good rice bowl or salad jar for lunch, this is a big bonus!!

-Slice, shred or chop your chicken and store it in the fridge to repurpose for another meal like tacos, pasta, or soup later in the week.
+Slice, shred, or chop your chicken and store it in the fridge to repurpose for another meal like tacos, pasta, or soup later in the week.
 With your meat already cooked, you can prep a meal in record time!